rachael-mcbride/code-by-heart-app/README.md

 ### Backend

+### Firebase Authentication
+1. Create a Firebase project for Code By Heart.
+2. Enable Google Sign-In and add your local host as an authorized domain.
+3. Update src/firebase/firebase.utils.js with your Firebase API key after cloning the backend repo.
+Note: Firebase API keys are safe to expose publicly ([reference](https://medium.com/@paulbreslin/is-it-safe-to-expose-your-firebase-api-key-to-the-public-7e5bd01e637b)).

+### Backend
 1. Clone this [backend repo](https://github.com/rachael-mcbride/code-by-heart-back-end).
 2. Create and activate a virtual environment (`python3 -m venv venv` and `source venv/bin/activate`), and install dependencies.
 3. Get a free JDoodle API key (jdoodle.com) and create a .env file with: